What are F Shares?

 Why does my company have an F share?

-The creation of an F share indicates that U.S. broker-dealers and investors are interested in trading your company’s shares.
-An F share is created in the US when a broker-dealer files with FINRA (the Financial Industry Regulatory Authority) to create a US ticker symbol in order to report trades in the US in your company’s shares.
+An F share is created in the US when a broker-dealer files a Form 211 with FINRA (the Financial Industry Regulatory Authority) to create a US ticker symbol in order to report trades in the US in your company’s shares.
+This is not a new share.
+It is a reference to your existing shares via a newly created ticker symbol in the United States for reporting and trading purposes.
 As with American Depositary Receipts, this may happen without your involvement or approval.
 This is referred to as an "unsponsored" quotation.
 It means that your shares can be traded "off exchange" between interested parties in the US.
 While your company may not have been involved in this process, the creation of an F share indicates that there is an extising market demand for your shares in the United States.
 This is valuable to facilitating global liquidity in your shares.

 If my company already has an unsponsored F share, why should I engage?

-If you company has an unsponsored F share, it means that US investors are interested in your shares and are probably already trading off-exchange.
+If you company has an unsponsored F share, it means that there is a market for US investors interested in your shares and they are probably already trading off-exchange.
 However, your company news do not automatically reach the US market and your shares are therefore not being traded as much as they deserve.
 You should seize the opportunity to sponsor your F share and ensure that there is a constant flow of valuable company information reaching the US market to maximise liquidity and visibility of your domestic shares in the United States.
 This will add value to your shares domestically and benefit your shareholders.

 What if the ticker ends on a "Y"?